AlloyCI/alloy-runner/docs/register/README.md

 # Registering Runners

-Registering a Runner is the process that binds the Runner with a GitLab instance.
+Registering a Runner is the process that binds the Runner with a AlloyCI instance.

 ## Prerequisites

 Before registering a Runner, you need to first:

-- [Install it](../install/index.md) on a server separate than where GitLab is installed on
+- [Install it](../install/README.md) on a server separate than where AlloyCI is installed on
-- [Obtain a token](https://docs.gitlab.com/ce/ci/runners/) for a shared or specific Runner via GitLab's interface
+- [Obtain a token](https://docs.alloy.com/ce/ci/runners/) for a shared or specific Runner via AlloyCI's interface

 ## GNU/Linux